 - salaries or stipends paid to chairholders, students and research personnel:

-- signed records regarding personnel paid from grant funds, including names, categories, salary levels;
+- signed records regarding personnel paid from award funds, including names, categories, salary levels, affiliation to the award;

 - length of time supported in each case; and

 - details of employee benefits charged and relevant calculations;

 - equipment and supplies: